Antony-gitau/copter_project/README.md

 ---
 - Acquiring component and implementing basic tests on them.
 - Designing the copter mounting shaft.
-- Controlling the copter with a power source
+- Controlling the brushless motor with a power source.
-- controlling the copter with an arduino code
+- Designing an arduino code to control the rising of the propeller.

 ---
 Components we used: